80 million years BCE - Manitoba is covered by a shallow sea - the Western Interior Seaway.

-4-5000 BC - Origins of forest dwellers in eastern and northern Canadian Shield.
-Necessary diversification in lifestyles developing due to demanding environment.
+4-5000 BCE - Origins of forest dwellers in eastern and northern Canadian Shield.
+The demanding environment leads to necessary changes in lifestyles.

-Approximately1500 BC - Evidence of Alaskan nomads (Early Inuit descendants) passing along shores of Hudson Bay.
+1500 BCE - Evidence of early Inuit descendants passing along the shores of Hudson Bay.

-Approximately 500 BC - Evidence of early trade among early peoples.
-Copper from Lake Superior, pipestone from Minnesota, shell from the Gulf of Mexico, volcanic glass from Wyoming, flint from N. Dakota.
+500 BCE - Evidence of trade among Indigenous peoples include copper from Lake Superior, pipestone from Minnesota, shell from the Gulf of Mexico, volcanic glass from Wyoming and flint from North Dakota.

-Approximately 1100 AD - First indications of agriculture.
-Native Manitobans seeded corn along the banks of the Red River, north of Winnipeg.
+1100 CE - First indications of agriculture.
+Indigenous communities seed corn along the banks of the Red River, north of Winnipeg.

 15-1600 - Changing climate hampers growth of native corn varieties.
-Natives gradually return to hunting, fishing and trapping.
+Indigenous peoples gradually return to hunting, fishing and trapping.

-1612 - First European sets foot in Manitoba.
+1612 - The first European sets foot in Manitoba.
 Capt.
-Thomas Button winters 2 ships at Port Nelson, near the mouths of the Nelson and Hayes Rivers.
+Thomas Button winters two ships at Port Nelson, near the mouths of the Nelson and Hayes Rivers.

-1670 - King Charles II of England grants sovereignty over large part of continent to "the Governor &CO. of Adventurers of England Trading into Hudsons Bay" or the Hudson Bay Company.
+1670 - King Charles II of England grants sovereignty over a large part of the continent to "the Governor & Company. of Adventurers of England Trading into Hudsons Bay" or the Hudson Bay Company.
 The Hudson Bay Company and the French North West Company both sought for supremacy in the lucrative fur trade throughout the 1700s into the late 1800s.
 Relationships with Indigenous peoples were key to the fur trade's success.

-1869 - HBC relinquishes Western Canadian territory to Canadian Government for $300,000.
-Lack of consideration to Metis concerns leads to Louis Riel's establishment of provisional government in December 1869.
+1869 - HBC relinquishes its Western Canadian territory to the Canadian Government for $300,000.
+Lack of consideration to Métis concerns leads to Louis Riel's establishment of a provisional government in December 1869.

-1870 - Delegated of Riel's government negotiates with federal government joins Confederation.
-Called the "Postage Stamp" province (1/18 current size.)
+1870 - Delegates of Riel's government negotiate with the federal government and join Confederation.
+Manitoba is called the "Postage Stamp" province (sitting at 1/18 its current size).

-1912 - Final boundary change (North 60º) completes current Manitoba size.
+1912 - A final boundary change (north 60º) makes Manitoba its current size.